Sorry, you need to enable JavaScript to visit this website.

 laps ema ja isa vahel

-Shared parental benefit
+Shared parental benefit and parental leave

-We pay the shared parental benefit in order to maintain the previous average income of the parent staying at home with the child.
+We pay the shared parental benefit in order to maintain the previous average income of the parent staying at home with the child..

 read more